naveedn/naveed-website/content/posts/2020-03-13-evaluating-the-alternatives-to-the-leetcode-style-interview.md

 description: >-
   There is no one-size-fits-all approach to interviewing, but at least we have some common criteria now.
-Let's look at some alternative approaches to interviewing and highlight the aspects in which they do well or address the problems caused by LC interviews.
+Let's look at some alternative approaches to interviewing and highlight the aspects in which they address the problems caused by LC interviews.
 Let's also determine where they still fall short, and why they aren't adopted by more companies.
 category: interviews
 tags:
   - interviewing